Dessertion/algonquin-data-mining/README.md

         * The image order is the same as on the SSRF, top-to-bottom, left-to-right
         > Note: Unless you're doing Panoramas, this should have no real consequence, and if you are doing Panoramas/are thinking of doing Panoramas, change your mind or feel the regret.
 * Bird, Tree, Mammal, and Rock data are formatted slightly differently:
-    * There are 4 lists of objects, one for each `BIRDS`, `TREES`, `MAMMALS`, and `ROCKS`
+    * There are 4 arrays of objects, one for each `BIRDS`, `TREES`, `MAMMALS`, and `ROCKS`
-    * Each entry (an object) in any of the list of objects, contain the relevant data for that given object
+    * Each entry (an object) in any of the array of objects, contain the relevant data for that given object
-        * The entries in each list are in the same order as they appear in on the SSRF
+        * The entries in each array are in the same order as they appear in on the SSRF
         * Example: `MAMMALS[0]` may be the following object: `{
       "ID": "08",
       "ACT": "0",